Alibaba, Nio Stocks Fall: Hang Seng Index Today - Alibaba Group Holding (NYSE:BABA)

 Also Read: How To Buy Chinese Stocks

-Company News: The U.S. Defense Department has added DJI Technology Co, the world’s largest maker of consumer drones, to a list of Chinese companies considered to be connected to Beijing’s military, reported the South China Morning Post.
+Company News: EV-maker Tesla Inc TSLA sold 83,135 China-made vehicles wholesale in September, breaking its monthly sales record in China, reported Reuters, citing the China Passenger Car Association (CPCA).

-Trading in Chinese lithium battery-maker CALB Co's shares commenced in line with their HK$38 per share issue price in the company's Hong Kong Stock Exchange debut on Thursday, reported Reuters.
+Food delivery giant Meituan is considering an expansion into Hong Kong and international markets as domestic growth slows, reported Bloomberg.

-Top Gainers and Losers: WuXi Biologics (Cayman) Inc. and JD.com, Inc. are the top losers among Hang Seng constituents having shed over 2.5% each.
-CNOOC Limited and Hengan International Group Company Limited were the top gainers have risen over 1% each.
+Top Gainers and Losers: Li Ning Company Ltd and Meituan are the top losers among Hang Seng constituents having shed over 6% and 5% respectively.
+WuXi Biologics (Cayman) Inc. and CNOOC Limited were the only gainers having risen over 4% and 0.17% respectively.

-Global News: U.S. futures traded in the green on Thursday morning Asia session.
-The Dow Jones futures were up 0.38% while the Nasdaq futures gained 0.52%.
-The S&P 500 futures were up 0.44%.
+Global News: U.S. futures traded lower on Monday morning Asia session.
+Dow Jones futures were down 0.35% while Nasdaq futures lost 0.39%.
+The S&P 500 futures were down 0.36%.

 © 2022 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.